organicmaps/organicmaps/docs/INSTALL.md

 ### Windows

-We haven't compiled MAPS.ME on Windows in a long time, though it is possible.
+We haven't compiled OMaps on Windows in a long time, though it is possible.
 It is likely some make files should be updated.
 If you succeed, please submit a tutorial.

 See also [Android compilation instructions](android_toolchain_windows.txt) (also possibly outdated).